alicewanner/alicewanner.github.io/_pages/about.md

 News
 ---
+- **02/2025** Presented my poster on modeling vegetation dynamics with animal grazing at UVA's [EnviroDay](https://enviroday.evsc.virginia.edu/), where it won second place! [[poster]](https://alicewanner.github.io/posts/2025/02/enviroday/)
 - **10/2024** Had the privilege of presenting at the IEEE Frontiers in Education ([FIE](https://2024.fie-conference.org/)) Conference in Washington, DC.
-- **2/2024** Presented at the UC Davis [CERD Seminar](https://cerd.cs.ucdavis.edu/) via Zoom.
+- **02/2024** Presented at the UC Davis [CERD Seminar](https://cerd.cs.ucdavis.edu/) via Zoom.
 Grateful for the opportunity to share my work in CS education!
-- **7/2023** Had a blast presenting at the Conference on Innovation and Technology in Computer Science Education ([ITiCSE](https://iticse.acm.org/2023/)) in Turku, Finland.
+- **07/2023** Had a blast presenting at the Conference on Innovation and Technology in Computer Science Education ([ITiCSE](https://iticse.acm.org/2023/)) in Turku, Finland.